darionco/rollup-plugin-web-worker-loader/README.md

                                     // encodes the worker's source code.
 NOTE: The string does not include a mime type.
                                     // 'auto' detectes the target platform and selects between 'browser` and 'node'.
                                     // Default: 'auto'

+    browserWorker?: string,         // The worker constructor name used in platform 'browser', can be 'Worker' or 'SharedWorker'.
+                                    // It only works when `targetPlatform` is set to 'browser' explicitly.
+                                    // Default: 'Worker'

     pattern?: RegEx,                // A RegEx instance describing the pattern that matches the files to import as
                                     // web workers.
 If capturing groups are present, the plugin uses the contents of the